 Diane Irene Meyer graduated with a B.A. in Psychology from Butler University in 1968, on a four-year scholarship.
-During the spring 1968, her senior year, ironically Diane cut an evening Shakespeare class in order to attend a Robert F. Kennedy rally at an inner city park in Indianapolis.
+During the spring of 1968, her senior year, ironically Diane cut an evening Shakespeare class in order to attend a Robert F. Kennedy rally at an inner-city park in Indianapolis.
 The large crowd waited for hours in the unadorned park to finally see and hear Robert F. Kennedy make the chilling announcement that Dr. Martin Luther King had been assassinated.

 As President of Global Green USA, Diane brought to fruition a political career as staffer, organizer, administrator, fundraiser and strategist.
 Over the years spanning 1993 to the present Diane has remained the driving force in representing an agenda and a vision for Global Green USA and Green Cross International.

 Today, Diane Irene Meyer Simon primarily lives in Montecito, California and maintains her second home in Indianapolis, Indiana.
-Her marriage ended in 2000.
 She shares her homes with her three children, Sarah Elisabeth, Rachel Mariam, and Asher Benjamin Meyer Simon.
 Her children serve as her every inspiration and primary motivation to actualize an enlightened human race with an understanding of the inter-relationship of humans with our living Earth… This understanding must be achieved before we are the next extinct species.
 Diane believes we must learn to lighten the human load, especially the US load, on the Earth's resources, this final achievement being her deepest hope for her children and all children.

-Robert S. Bucklin
+Robert S. Bucklin, Co-Chair

 Robert (Bob) Bucklin is recently retired as Vice Chairman of North America Wholesale Banking for Rabobank International, where he was responsible for the Wholesale Clients Business and Corporate Communications functions.
 Mr. Bucklin joined Rabobank in 1993 as Senior Vice President and Manager of the Dallas office, advancing to Chief Corporate Banking Officer and ultimately Vice Chairman.
 He was a member of multiple management teams including those of Rabobank’s North America Wholesale and Global Wholesale Clients International divisions, the Management Development Committee and the Audit Committee.